pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 Special thanks to [this](https://www.twilio.com/blog/2015/10/4-ways-to-parse-a-json-api-with-ruby.html) Twilio article written by [Greg Baugues](https://twitter.com/greggyb) for help on parsing JSON with Ruby.

-If you enjoyed this post be sure to check out the [Twilio Blog](https://www.twilio.com/blog/) for an endless string of interesting articles and fun projects.
+If you enjoyed this post be sure to check out the [Twilio Blog](https://www.twilio.com/blog/) for an endless amount of interesting articles and fun projects.
 Also, feel free to check out my [personal blog](https://brodan.biz/blog/) for both technical and non-technical articles, and follow me on Twitter [@brodan_](https://twitter.com/Brodan_) to see when I publish new posts!

 # Optional Steps